GoogleChrome/developer.chrome.com/site/en/docs/webstore/deceptive_installation_tactics/index.md

 ## Is there a way to appeal this decision?

-Yes, appeals can be made by using the [CWS Support form][cws-support-form].
+If you received a warning email or your publisher account was terminated, you can fill out the [CWS Support form][cws-support-form] to receive further clarifications and appeal the decision.
 To learn more, see the [Complaint handling process FAQ][complaint-faq].

 [abuse-ad]: https://support.google.com/adspolicy/answer/6020954